 Adobe has announced a release candidate for Camera Raw 8.6, which adds RAW file support to several new cameras listed below.
 [Read more...]

 In the video, he combines images of a bride and a floral bouquet into a single image in Photoshop.
 He then imports the combined image into Lightroom for some finishing touches.

-In the above video, Photoshop Principal Product Manager Bryan O’Neil Hughes explains how to make the video experience less intimidating right inside of Photoshop CC.
+In this video, Photoshop Principal Product Manager Bryan O’Neil Hughes shares how to get more out of Photoshop using plug-ins.

 Hughes highlights Nik Silver Efex Pro, which previously retailed for $199.
 Google purchased Nik Software and now offers the entire Nik Collection for just $149.
 You can learn more about Silver Efex Pro and other Nik plug-ins here.